jeenskim/jeenskim.github.io/_posts/2025-03-15-Installing FeniCSx using Spack.md

 where j is a block (nest) index.
 For a non-blocked problem j = 0.
 The boundary conditions bcs are on the trial spaces V_j.
 The forms in [a] must have the same test space as L (from which b was built), but the trial space may differ.
 If x0 is not supplied, then it is treated as zero.

+---

+## **`ghostUpdate(addv=None, mode=None)`**
+Update ghosted vector entries.

+Neighborwise collective.

+### **Parameters**
+- **`addv`** (InsertModeSpec) – Insertion mode.
+- **`mode`** (ScatterModeSpec) – Scatter mode.

+### Return type:
+None

+---

+## **`dolfinx.fem.petsc.set_bc(b: Vec, bcs: list[DirichletBC], x0: Vec | None = None, alpha: float = 1)→ None[source]`**
+Apply the function dolfinx.fem.set_bc() to a PETSc Vector.

+---

+## **`dolfinx.fem.set_bc(b: ndarray, bcs: list[DirichletBC], x0: ndarray | None = None, scale: float = 1)→ None[source]`**
+Insert boundary condition values into vector.

+---

+## **`petsc4py.PETSc.KSP.solve(b, x)`**
+Solve the linear system.

+Collective.

+### **Parameters**
+- **`b (Vec)`** – Right hand side vector.
+- **`x (Vec)`** – Solution vector.

+### Return type:
+None

+> **Note**
+> If one uses setDM then x or b need not be passed.
+Use getSolution to access the solution in this case.

+> The operator is specified with setOperators.

+> solve will normally return without generating an error regardless of whether the linear system was solved or if constructing the preconditioner failed.
+Call getConvergedReason to determine if the solver converged or failed and why.
+The option -ksp_error_if_not_converged or function setErrorIfNotConverged will cause solve to error as soon as an error occurs in the linear solver.
+In inner solves, DIVERGED_MAX_IT is not treated as an error because when using nested solvers it may be fine that inner solvers in the preconditioner do not converge during the solution process.

+> The number of iterations can be obtained from its.

+> If you provide a matrix that has a Mat.setNullSpace and Mat.setTransposeNullSpace this will use that information to solve singular systems in the least squares sense with a norm minimizing solution.

+> Ax = b where b = bₚ + bₜ where bₜ is not in the range of A (and hence by the fundamental theorem of linear algebra is in the nullspace(Aᵀ), see Mat.setNullSpace.

+> KSP first removes bₜ producing the linear system Ax = bₚ (which has multiple solutions) and solves this to find the ∥x∥ minimizing solution (and hence it finds the solution x orthogonal to the nullspace(A).
+The algorithm is simply in each iteration of the Krylov method we remove the nullspace(A) from the search direction thus the solution which is a linear combination of the search directions has no component in the nullspace(A).

+> We recommend always using Type.GMRES for such singular systems.
+If nullspace(A) = nullspace(Aᵀ) (note symmetric matrices always satisfy this property) then both left and right preconditioning will work If nullspace(A) != nullspace(Aᵀ) then left preconditioning will work but right preconditioning may not work (or it may).

+> If using a direct method (e.g., via the KSP solver Type.PREONLY and a preconditioner such as PC.Type.LU or PC.Type.ILU, then its=1.
+See setTolerances for more details.

+> ### Understanding Convergence

+> The routines setMonitor and computeEigenvalues provide information on additional options to monitor convergence and print eigenvalue information.

+---

 ```